 The copy operation automatically includes related objects.
 If you don’t want this behavior, use the copy saved objects to space API instead.

-Editing a saved object enables you to directly modify the object definition.
+Some objects offer an advanced Edit page for modifying the object definition.
+To open the page, click the actions icon and select Inspect.
 You can change the object title, add a description, and modify the JSON that defines the object properties.

-If you attempt to access an object whose index has been deleted, you can:
+If you access an object whose index has been deleted, you can:

 - Recreate the index so you can continue using the object.